Toloka/VLDB2021_Crowd_Science_Challenge/README.md

 For this, you need to install the [jiwer](https://pypi.org/project/jiwer/) Python library  via `pip install jiwer`.

-Having installed the JiWER library, run the following command to evaluate your submission with our scoring program:
+Having installed the jiwer library, run the following command to evaluate your submission with our scoring program:

 * `python3 evaluate.py --gt data/train/gt.csv --submission submission.csv`